 In the pane, click the View solver settings button to open the Solver pane of the model configuration parameters.

-or variable-step according to your preference and set Solver to
+to fixed or variable-step according to your preference and set

 When you simulate the model, auto solver selects a fixed-step or variable-step solver according to your preference and calculates the maximum step size it recommends.
 To see the results, open the Solver information pane.